madzraman/bios611project/README.md

     apt-get install -y git git-lfs
 ```

-As an aside, note that anytime you are pushing code to Github for this project, it is necessary to add:
+As an aside, note that anytime you are pushing code to Github for this project, it may be necessary to run the following code if getting an error with commits or pushes:

 ```
 git add .gitattributes